Ein frei kopier- und anpassbares Lehrmittel von eduskript.org

 Interactive Code Editors

 Code editors students can edit and run in the browser — no installation, no server, no "please install Python first."
-Python and JavaScript both run client-side; SQL runs against per-student SQLite databases (covered in the next chapter).
+Python and JavaScript both run client-side; SQL runs against per-student SQLite databases (covered in the next chapter); HTML renders into a sandboxed live-preview iframe.

 Basic syntax